 “The revolutionary Nicaraguan worldview, with its plans and optimism, needs to be rediscovered and understood as part of the movements to restore democracy and control the reign of unbridled wealth.
 This is the spirit motivating the publication of the Program now, so many years after it was written and so far downstream from those hopeful years of triumph.”

-To find out more about the forthcoming publication of the Program (Spring, 2016), check back here at the Estuary Press Blog.
+To find out more about the forthcoming publication of the Program (Summer, 2017), check back here at the Estuary Press Blog.